Offerte aanvragen

 Mouse click

-It's handy, of course, that you can control the cursor with the pointing stick, but you cannot actually click with this nub.
+It's convenient, of course, that you can control the cursor with the pointing stick, but you cannot actually click with this point.
 For that, the three keys below the spacebar are designed.
 The left key functions as the left mouse button and the right key as the right mouse button.

 The middle key is the M_Fn key.
 With this, as described above, you can adjust the sensitivity of your pointing stick.
 Additionally, when you hold down the M_Fn key, you can use the scroll function.